tech-espm/pic-plantrecogniser/README.md

 ## Structure ##

 You can find at the __paes._sigmoid_.training__ the training algorithm for the sigmoid function.
-At this file we have the propagation and the backpropagation.
-The main goal of this kind of structure is to achieve the best Layer's weights.
+This file contains the propagation and the backpropagation algorithm, and the main goal of this structure is to achieve the best Layer's weights.

 ### Variables ###